 Tire of never being able to predict when your skin is going to be irritated and when it’s going to be clear?
 Or maybe you just want to up your game?

-Make 2020 the year you get serious about your skincare!
+Make this year the year you get serious about your skincare.

 This guide is a great place to start.
 It’s super helpful for when you have no idea where to begin.

 New research has revealed that breakfast is not the most important meal of the day.
-In fact, it’s better to skip it altogether when it comes to weight loss.
+So there’s no need to feel bad if you’re not really a breakfast person.

-If you want to give your metabolism a boost:
+Now if you want to give your metabolism and immune system a boost: